Amazon Prime Day 2024 Sale: The best deals to shop ahead of Prime Day and everything to know - Autoblog

 Autoblog may receive a share from purchases made via links on this page.
 Pricing and availability are subject to change.

-Believe it or not, Amazon Prime Day 2024 is nearly upon us.
-The official dates of the sale are still under wraps for now, but Amazon has at least confirmed that this year's summer Prime Day will be happening in July, just like last year.
-Naturally, we'll be updating this post as soon as the July dates are unveiled, so be sure to check back for more info!
+The official dates of the Amazon Prime Day sale 2024 are still under wraps for now, but Amazon has at least confirmed that this year's summer Prime Day will be happening in July, just like last year.
+Here's everything we currently know about the mega sale and naturally, we'll be updating this post as new deals emerge and as soon as the July dates are unveiled, so be sure to check back for more info!

 If this is your first year following the Prime Day sale and you're wondering what all the hype is about, it might be worth thinking of Prime Day as a summer Black Friday alternative.
 During the sale you'll find deals on things like automotive accessories (our favorite), tech, TVs, home and garden supplies, outdoor grills, generators and much more.
 As you might expect for an event called Prime Day, the sale caters mostly to Amazon Prime members, but don't fret if you haven't taken the plunge into a subscription yet, there are almost always great deals to be had around this event for members and non-members alike.
 That being said, though, if you do want to give a Prime membership a try, it comes with tons of perks that extend far beyond Prime Day deals.
 You can actually sign up for a 30-day free trial right here.